-Budgeted cost: £ 90,000
+Budgeted cost: £70,000

-Activity Evidence that supports this approach Challenge number(s) addressed One to One and small group support for targeted children delivered by Intervention teacher or TA (PP recovery fund for additional teaching for children who had been tracked during school closure) "Overall, evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better."
-Studies show that the progress will vary depending on what subject is being taught however, on average, progress will be accelerated by + 4 months and in some cases more.
-Feedback has been identified as crucial and so this will be a priority in these groups 1,2,3,4,5 One to one and small group oral language support in class by TA's "Overall, studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
+Activity Evidence that supports this approach Challenge number(s) addressed Investment in training and employing high quality TAs to deliver: • One to One or small group support for children in class across different curriculum areas "Overall, evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better."
+Small group tuition EEF (educationendowmentfoundation.org.uk) 1,2,3,4 One to One or small group support for the bottom 20% readers Studies show that the progress will vary depending on what subject is being taught however, on average, progress will be accelerated by + 4 months and in some cases more.
+Feedback has been identified as crucial and so this will be a priority in these groups Small group support to develop Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk)

+metacognitive and self-regulatory strategies especially in Early Years The average impact of metacognition and self-regulation strategies is + 7 months' progress over the course of a year.
+Investment in training and employing high quality TAs to deliver One to One and small group oral language support.
+Whole school focus on oral language interventions across all curriculum areas.
+"Overall, studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
 On average, pupils who participate in oral language interventions make approximately +5 months' additional progress over the course of a year.
-This increases to +6 months when disadvantaged pupils are targeted.
-1,3 High quality teaching of phonics Evidence from EEFT "Several robust studies of phonics 1 Adult support for high quality phonics teaching across school Bottom 20% children receive additional phonics sessions to their daily phonics programmes in English have been published in recent years.
+This increases to +6 months when disadvantaged pupils are targeted. " TA support in class will focus on: Targeted reading aloud and book discussion with young children Explicitly extending pupils' spoken vocabulary The use of structured questioning to develop reading comprehension The use of purposeful, curriculum-focused dialogue and interaction 1,3 (educationendowmentfoundation.org.uk) Evidence from EEFT Investment in training and employing high quality TAs to deliver • high quality teaching of phonics • daily phonics sessions for the bottom 20% of children "Several robust studies of phonics programmes in English have been published in recent years.
 The findings show that phonics programmes can be effective in English schools, but also underline the importance of high quality implementation."
-Evidence from EEFT shows additional phonics support accelerates learning by + 5 months.

-In school data for phonics screen shows this approach effective High quality teaching of reading (with a strong focus on phonics and reading comprehension skills) Evidence from EEFT "On average, reading comprehension approaches deliver an additional 6 months' progress."
-The evidence suggests that disadvantaged children benefit more from reading comprehension strategy interventions.
-In school monitoring shows this approach effective in improving the teaching of reading.
-3 Interventions to accelerate learning through "Grab and Grow"; "Sneaky Peak" and targeted support including for HA children "Overall, evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better."
-EEFT shows that interventions targeted in the right way can add + 4 months progress.
-In school monitoring has sown that these interventions are very effective 1,2,3,4,5
+Phonics EEF (educationendowmentfoundation.org.uk) Evidence from EEFT shows additional phonics support accelerates learning by + 5 months.
+1 Enhancement of high quality teaching of reading (with a strong focus on phonics and reading comprehension skills) through Reading non- "On average, reading comprehension approaches deliver an additional 6 months' progress."
+The evidence suggests that 3 negotiables across school led by the Reading Lead. disadvantaged children benefit more from reading comprehension strategy interventions.
+Investment in high quality texts including those used for comprehension work.
+Reading comprehension strategies EEF (educationendowmentfoundation.org.uk) In school monitoring shows this approach effective in improving the teaching of reading.